XingchenCedricXu/xingchencedricxu.github.io/_pages/teachingservice.md

 "The best teacher is the one who suggests rather than dogmatizes, and inspires his listener with the wish to teach himself." - Edward G. Bulwer-Lytton

-## Teaching at UW
+## Teaching at UW (Lab Instructor)
-- IS 300 (Lab Instructor) Introduction to Information Systems, 2022-2023 (Lab Evaluation: 4.8/5.0)
+- IS 300: Introduction to Information Systems, 2022-2023 (Lab Evaluation: 4.8/5.0)

 ## Teaching Assistant